Literary-Insights/blog/src/content/blog/The Uses of Delusion - Stuart Vyse.txt-1.md

 • Religious engagement can also correlate with negative outcomes, like support for extremism.
 The effects depend on the beliefs and norms of the specific religious group.

 That's a high-level summary of the key takeaways from the passage regarding rituals and religion.
-Let me know if you would like me to expand on or modify any part of the summary.